actions-workshop/deployment-environment/README.md

-# deployment-environment
+# Actions Workshop Deployment Environment

-This is repository contains actions to allow the automatic creation of Azure Web App deployment environments.
-It is supposed to be used by a Trainer of the [GitHub Actions Workshop](https://github.com/actions-workshop/actions-workshop) to allow participants to deploy during the workshop without requiring their own Azure account.
+This repository contains preparation material for the deployment stept of the [GitHub Actions Workshop](https://github.com/actions-workshop/actions-workshop).

+It's mostly ment for trainers of this workshop to allow participants to deploy to any kind of infrastructure (like Azure) without having them create or bring their own.

+## 1. Simple Azure Web-App with Secret Authentication

+This is the simplest possible deployment environment that can be created for the workshop.
+It consists of an Azure Service Principal using Secret authentication that has the required permissions to deploy a Web-App to a given Resource Group.

+## 2. Issue-Ops Azure Web-App with OIDC Authentication

+This is a more complex way for deployment, in that it uses the GitHub Issue Tracker to trigger the creation of a deployment environment (hence the term 'Issue Ops').
+Additionally, rather than relying on secrets, it will use OIDC Authentication to conduct the deployment in a secure manner.

 The main idea is that participants of the workshop: